 FREE DAY IN EDINBURGH – The 7th day of the tour will be a free day on Edinburgh’s Royal Mile.
 Guests can explore at their leisure and will be provided with a Historic Scotland pass that allows them to enter Edinburgh Castle

-FILMING LOCATIONS – the tour will visit Doune Castle, which was featured as Winterfell in the pilot episode of Game of Thrones, and also featured as Castle Leoch in The Outlander series.
+FILMING LOCATIONS – the tour will visit Blackness Castle, which was featured as on Game of Thrones, and in The Outlander series.
 Glencoe has been a filming site for the movies Braveheart, Rob Roy, and several Harry Potter movies.
 Rosslyn Chapel was featured in both the book and the film, The DaVinci Code.

 This tour will be 8 packed days of visiting majestic ruins of monastic settlements, castles, passage tombs, stone circles, fairy hills and trees, and sacred sites with powerful energy with one day completely free to relax and explore Scotland’s capital city at leisure.
 Evenings are also free to explore at leisure.
 Overnights are Lake of Menteith (1 night), Iona (2 nights), Oban (2 nights), Lindisfarne vicinity (1 night), Edinburgh (2 nights city center – 1 night near EDI Airport).
 Guests will also be given a demonstration on how to dowse for energy lines with dowsing rods and pendulums.